-So, DGCA categories the drones into 5 major categories and all the regulations are based on these 5 categories.
-The categories include Nano, Micro, Mini, Small, the Large drone that weighs less than 250 gm, 250gm to 2Kg, 2Kg to 25Kg, 25kg to 150Kg, greater than 150 Kg respectively.
+DGCA categories the drones into 5 major categories and all the regulations are based on these 5 categories.
+The categories include:

 The above-mentioned points are just a basic overview of drone regulations in India.
 For complete in-depth info, download the official pdf by DGCA here.

-The PDF file explains the process to obtain UIN and the training procedure for the drone pilot’s training.
+The PDF file explains the process to obtain UIN and the training procedure for the drone pilot’s training in India.

 Flying Drones to be legal in India

-Except Nano Drones, each drone must be equipped with mandatory equipment or compatible with certain Drone Technology.
-There is a list of equipment and tech for legal drone flying.
-Some of them are, Return to Home (RTH), GPS, GNSS, Anti-Collision light, ID-Plate, Flight Controller With Flight logging capability, RF ID, SIM for No Permission No Take Off (NPNT).
+Except for Nano Drones, each drone must be equipped with mandatory equipment or compatible with certain Drone Technology.
+There is a list of equipment and tech for legal drones flying.

 No Drone Zones in India